ghouse1986/dummy-repo/README.md

 # dummy-repo
-This repo is for git tutoria
+This repo is for git tutorial
-I have made some changesl
+I have made some changes
+More changes are made by someone else